datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 ---

-## Run an aggregate query on a table.
+## Exercise: run an aggregate query on a table.

 ```yaml
 type: NormalExercise